kaisenlinux/minikube/site/content/en/docs/contrib/errorcodes.en.md

 "DRV_PORT_FORWARD" (Exit code ExDriverError)
 minikube failed to bind container ports to host ports

+"DRV_UNSUPPORTED" (Exit code ExDriverUnsupported)
+the driver is currently not supported by minikube

 "DRV_UNSUPPORTED_MULTINODE" (Exit code ExDriverConflict)
 the driver in use does not support multi-node clusters